 Target audience: Office-365-centric organisations that primarily want to experience AI in Word, Excel, PowerPoint and Outlook and can contractually deal with the US jurisdiction.
 Copilot complements a GDPR-compliant primary platform but rarely replaces it.
 A view from outside Copilot is in LibreChat vs. Open WebUI vs. Copilot.

-Why CompanyGPT is the better choice: No US jurisdiction and no US CLOUD Act risk, free model choice instead of only Azure OpenAI, native MCP and n8n support, and no per-user licence – per-user models scale linearly with headcount, whereas CompanyGPT’s maintenance-based model stays independent of it, and the cost advantage grows with company size.
+Why CompanyGPT is the better choice: No US jurisdiction and no US CLOUD Act risk, free model choice instead of only Azure OpenAI, native MCP and n8n support, and no per-user licence – per-user models scale linearly with headcount, whereas CompanyGPT’s maintenance-based model stays independent of it, and the structural difference becomes more pronounced as headcount grows.
 For pure Office-365 features Copilot remains a sensible add-on; as a GDPR-compliant primary platform CompanyGPT closes the sovereignty and cost gap – including companyFILES for active Office generation inside the customer’s own cloud.

 Decision guide: which hosting model fits your company?